quicwg/base-drafts/draft-ietf-quic-transport.md

 infrequently.

 An endpoint cannot migrate to a new path if it does not have a connection ID to use on that path.
-An endpoint that exhausts available connection IDs can only migrate if the peer chooses to use receive packets with zero-length connection IDs.
+An endpoint that exhausts available connection IDs cannot migrate.
+If a peer chooses to receive packets with zero-length connection IDs, an endpoint can always migrate.
 To ensure that migration is possible and packets sent on different paths cannot be correlated, endpoints SHOULD provide new connection IDs before peers migrate.

 ## Server's Preferred Address {#preferred-address}